find your perfect LLM program

 Reputation of the school

 Obvious.
 One note: Bigger is not always better.
 Smaller schools may also have a great reputation where it counts – for example, with corporate recruiters – and can offer the advantages of more personal attention, and working in smaller groups.
 The cross-pollination between finance and legal programs in such schools as LSE and DSF, in which students from MSc and LLM programs meet up in some of the same courses, offers other strengths.
-According to Rob van der Zande, an M&A professional who graduated from the Duisenberg school of finance (DSF) program in 2010, “you work in a small setting and interact socially with people who are passionate about sharing their own viewpoints in their various fields, which really broadens your perspectives,” he says of his experience in the Amsterdam-based private school.
+According to Rob van der Zande, an M&A professional who graduated from the Duisenberg School of Finance (DSF) program in 2010, “you work in a small setting and interact socially with people who are passionate about sharing their own viewpoints in their various fields, which really broadens your perspectives,” he says of his experience in the Amsterdam-based private school.

-Leadership and professional development
+Leadership & professional development

 In a world financial market that is still recovering its feet after a shaky five years, the so-called ‘soft skills’ of leadership and professional development can add tremendous value to your CV.
 Look for a school with a leadership program that is integrated into the overall academic curriculum, with an emphasis on such topics as financial ethics and behavioural finance.